Kenya travel advice

 The Kenya Tourism Federation operates a 24-hour Safety and Communication Centre, which provides information on tourism and road conditions, and has information about regional assistance in an emergency.

-Safety Centre - Kenya Tourism Federation
+Safety and Communication Centre – Kenya Tourism Federation

 Piracy

-Pirate attacks and armed robbery against ships occur in coastal waters.
+Pirate attacks and armed robberies against ships occur in coastal waters.
 Mariners should take appropriate precautions.

 Live piracy report – International Maritime Bureau